EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-parameter/ssl-parameter.md

 Maximum value: 200

 <b>cryptodevDisableLimit</b>
-Disabled Crypto Device Limit reboots the system once reached.
-A value of zero(0) implies no reboot.
+Limit to the number of disabled SSL chips after which the ADC restarts.
+A value of zero implies that the ADC does not automatically restart.
 Default value: 0
+Minimum value: 0

 <b>undefActionControl</b>
 Name of the undefined built-in control action: CLIENTAUTH, NOCLIENTAUTH, NOOP, RESET, or DROP.